kedacore/keda-docs/content/docs/2.1/scalers/redis-lists.md

 - `port` - The port of the Redis server.
 Alternative to `address` and requires `host` to be configured as well.
 - `passwordFromEnv` - Environment variable to read the authentication password from to authenticate with the Redis server.
   - Both the hostname and password fields need to be set to the names of the environment variables in the target deployment that contain the host name and password respectively.
-- `listName` - Name of the Redis List that you want to monitor
+- `listName` - Name of the Redis List that you want to monitor.
-- `listLength` - Average target value to trigger scaling actions
+- `listLength` - Average target value to trigger scaling actions.
 - `enableTLS` - If set to `true` allow a connection to a redis queue using tls, the default value for this parameter is false.
 - `databaseIndex` - Index of Redis database to use.
-If not specified, the default value is 0
+If not specified, the default value is 0.

 Some parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables: